Wisdom Teeth Removal - Challenges vs. Advantages

 To prevent dry socket, avoid smoking cigarettes and using straws for as long as possible after extraction.
 Because high estrogen levels lead to higher incidences of dry socket, it is recommended that women schedule extractions toward the end of their menstrual cycle when estrogen levels are lower to reduce the associated risk.

-Dry socket may also occur due to improper diet following wisdom tooth extraction.
+Dry socket may also occur due to improper diet following extraction.
 Foods such as popcorn, nuts and pasta should be avoided for at least three or four days after extraction because their food particles can interfere with the clotting process.
 Hot liquids and foods also should be avoided, since the heat may cause the clot to dislodge.

 The Advantages of Keeping your Wisdom Teeth